scottishgovernment/repo-clean/README.md

 ### run

-Either (a) enter into the virtual env, and then run ...
+Either (a) enter into the virtual env, and then run it ...

 $ pipenv shell
 $ ./bin/purge_nexus.py